NAME

 method read

-my $line = $prompt.read("> ");
+my $line = $Prompt.read("> ");

 method completions

-.say for $prompt.completions;
+.say for $Prompt.completions;

-$prompt.completions(<a b c>);
+$Prompt.completions(<a b c>);

-method returns the current sorted List
+The completions method returns the current sorted List of completions.

-, will sort that and use that as the list of completions to use.
+If called with a Positional, will sort that and use that as the list of completions to use.

 method additional-completions

-is expected to accepted two positional arguments: the first is the line that has been entered so far by the user, and the second is the position of the cursor when a completion was requested.
+The additional-completions method returns an Array of Callables that will be called whenever a completion is requested.
+Each Callable is expected to accepted two positional arguments: the first is the line that has been entered so far by the user, and the second is the position of the cursor when a completion was requested.

 method editor-name

-say $prompt.editor-name;
+say $Prompt.editor-name;

-method returns the name of the editor support that was activated.
+The editor-name method returns the name of the editor support that was activated.
 It is intended to be purely informatonal.

 method history

-my $history = $prompt.history;
+my $history = $Prompt.history;

 method add-history